OpenAI Prompt Caching

 The competition between OpenAI and Anthropic continues to the benefit of consumers, as model quality and features improve and pricing decreases.

 OpenAI’s pricing strategy has been notably aggressive.
 Initially priced higher than Sonnet 3.5, GPT-4o saw a significant reduction in August, with output token costs dropping by 33%.
-Now, the introduction of prompt caching further reduces prices, enhancing affordability. in some scenarios the Anthropic cache implementation can offer huge discounts, the development expense required to take advantage of the feature is a barrier that could easily exceed the benefits.
+Now, the introduction of prompt caching further reduces prices, enhancing affordability.
+Although in some scenarios the Anthropic cache implementation can offer huge discounts, the development expense required to take advantage of the feature is a barrier that could easily exceed the benefits.

 What’s interesting are the divergent routes that the OpenAI and Anthropic Product Teams have taken in launching Prompt Caching.
 I am sure detailed analysis was conducted on usage patterns and encouraging consumer behaviour, and it would seem that OpenAI decided that the back-end efficiency gains in caching all input and offering a general discount was the right way to go.
 Of course, the Anthropic discount on cached tokens is huge - but the pricing mechanism of having 3 input prices (standard, cache-write and cache-read) and need for API changes looks complex in comparison.